 Furthermore, if scaled-out commercial volumes are to be achieved, these low failure rates must be maintained across hundreds to thousands of individual automation units operated by large numbers of staff, potentially across different sites.

-These challenges are commonly encountered when developing a medical device or combination product where the drug is in inextricably linked with it’s delivery device — much like cell therapies are inextricably linked with their manufacturing process.
+These challenges are commonly encountered when developing a medical device or combination product where the drug is in inextricably linked with its delivery device — much like cell therapies are inextricably linked with their manufacturing process.

 Dialysis